Intake and Eligibility

-Eligibility documentation for school-age children and adults is reviewed to determine if they meet either the intellectual disability criteria or other developmental disability criteria.
-Intellectual disability criteria is determined by scores on standardized IQ testing and adaptive behavior assessments; while eligibility for other developmental disabilities is determined by diagnostic information and scores on standardized adaptive behavior assessments.
-Please contact the Intake Line for questions about eligibility and criteria for young children.
+Intellectual disability criteria are determined by scores on standardized IQ testing and adaptive behavior assessments, while eligibility for other developmental disabilities is determined by diagnostic information and scores on standardized adaptive behavior assessments.
+Do you have questions about eligibility?
+Contact us at (503) 361-2740.

 Release of Information Forms